 I said them when I started taking more pills than prescribed.
 I said them when I moved from pills to something cheaper because the prescriptions ran out.
 I said them when I lost the job, when the girl left, when I was sleeping in my car and telling my mom I was staying at a friend's place.

 I was never in control.
 Not once.
-But admitting that was scarier than the addiction itself, because if I wasn't in control, then what?
-Who was?
+But admitting that was scarier than the addiction itself, because if I wasn't in control, then who was?
 Nobody?
 That was terrifying.
 God?
 That meant trusting someone I couldn't see with a life I'd already destroyed.
 That was terrifying too.

 That night I prayed the most honest prayer of my life.
 No religious language.
 No thee's or thou's.
 Just: God, I can't do this.
 I've tried.
 I've tried everything.
 I'm done.
 If you're real, take it.
 Take all of it.
 Because I'm going to die if you don't.